WidgetsBurritos/test-d8-site/README.md

     composer install
     ```
 4. Determine your version of Google Chrome (e.g. 77.0.3865.90)
-5. Install the nightwatch dependencies (note: you need to set your chromer version)
+5. Install the nightwatch dependencies (note: you need to set your major chrome version)

     ```bash
     export CHROMEVERSION=77